codenotallk/calculator/README.md

 To receive the message I'll create a DTO (Data Transfer Object).

 It's just performing a plus operation. or sum operation. that's it. bye.

+## Part 1 - Step 3 - Adding the operations
+The server is capable to perform just a sum operation.
+I'll add all four basic operations.
+For that I need to create the operation and do some refactor.
+Now I'll refactor the operation_request

+At this point I need a response object.

+Now the server can perform the basic operations, sum, subb, multiply and divide. that's it. bye.